zheng-bo-org/zhengbo-mobile/data/api/aboutAPI.md

 ## What about local storage?
 ```
 Its same logic with rest api but a little bit diffrent from rest api definition.
-You may think of to access the local storage data like its using the a key of a big map data and with some filters.
+You may think of to access the local storage data like its using
+A key of a big map data and with some filters.

 (get-from-local key-of-the-storage): {
     req: {
+        xxx-should-greater-than: number,
+        xxx1-should-be-fully-matched-with: string
     },
     res: {
+        data: Data[]
     }
 }